 ACTIVITY POTENTIAL IMPACTS MANAGEMENT / MITIGATION MEASURES MONITORING REQUIREMENTS RESPONSIBILITY Access and site preparation Limiting access to the farms, Disruption of farm operations (leaving gates open, loss of farming area, interference at waterpoints) Potential conflict with farm owners and neighbours (suspicious movement, poaching, stock theft, field fires, injury to animals, etc.) Ensure documented permission to enter farms, Farmers should have access to all farm areas at all times, Existing water points and feeding area need to be left, unaffected, Use existing roads for access to avoid new tracks and cut lines, and Compliance with all applicable laws and agreements and the Namibian recommended best practices for example: Locate camps in existing clearings whenever possible.
-Locate camps near existing clearings whenever possible Daily Exploration manager and / or site manager (or nominated site supervisor Potential damage to cultural heritage sites Implement a Chance Finds Procedure.
-Raise awareness about possible heritage finds by citing the heritage survey done of the focus area, Report all finds that could be of heritage importance, In case archaeological remains to be uncovered, cease activities and the exploration manager has to assess and demarcate the area, exploration manager to visit the site and determine whether work can proceed without damage to findings, mark exclusions boundary and inform ECC with GPS position, If needed, further investigation has to be requested for a professional assessment and the necessary protocols of the Chance Find Procedure have to be followed, Archaeologist will evaluate the significance of the remains and identify appropriate action, for example, record and remove; relocate or leave premises (depending on the nature and value of the remains), Inform the police if the remains are human, and Obtain appropriate clearance or approval from the competent authority, if required, and recover and remove the remains to the National Museum or National Forensic Monthly
+Locate camps near existing clearings whenever possible Daily Exploration manager or site manager (or nominated site supervisor Potential damage to cultural heritage sites The site is not archaeologically sensitive; however, the chance-finds procedure should be implemented as a precautionary measure, Raise awareness about possible heritage finds by citing the heritage survey done of the focus area, Report all finds that could be of heritage importance, In case archaeological remains to be uncovered, cease activities and the exploration manager has to assess and demarcate the area, exploration manager to visit the site and determine whether work can proceed without damage to findings, mark exclusions boundary and inform ECC with GPS position, If needed, further investigation has to be requested for a professional assessment and the necessary protocols of the Chance Find Procedure have to be followed, Archaeologist will evaluate the significance of the remains and identify appropriate action, for example, record and remove; relocate or leave premises (depending on the nature and value of the remains), Inform the police if the remains are human, and Obtain appropriate clearance or approval from the competent authority, if required, and recover and remove the remains to the National Museum or National Monthly